False Discovery Rate Control via Debiased Lasso: Introduction

 \subsection{Our Contributions and Outline of the Paper}

 Here, we provide a vignette of our contributions: \begin{description} \item {\bf Controlling directional FDR} In Section~\ref{sec:method}, we propose a method for selecting relevant variables using the debiasing approach.
 We use the acronym FCD to call this method (standing for ``FDR Control via Debiasing").
-In Section~\ref{sec:theorem}, we show that for design matrices with subgaussian rows, under the standard condition $s_0 = o(\sqrt{n}/(\log p)^2)$ and proper conditions on the population precision matrix, the FCD framework controls directional FDR.
+In Section~\ref{sec:theorem}, we show that for design matrices with subgaussian rows, under the standard condition $s_0 = o(\sqrt{n}/(\log p)^2)$, the FCD framework achieves exact directional FDR control.
 (See Theorem~\ref{thm:main} for a formal statement).

 \item{\bf Characterizing the statistical power} In Section~\ref{sec:power}, we characterize the statistical power of the FCD method.
-In particular, we show that if the minimum nonzero coefficient, $\theta_{\min}$ satisfies then FCD achieves asymptotic power one.
+In particular, for designs with subgaussian rows and a common precision matrix $\Omega\in\reals^{p\times p}$, we show that if the minimum nonzero coefficient, $\theta_{\min}$ satisfies then FCD achieves asymptotic power one.

-Recently,~\cite{fan2017rank} has studied the power of model free knockoff filter and showed that it achieves asymptotic power one provided that $\theta_{\min} \sqrt{n/(\log p)}\to \infty$ and assuming a lower bound on the size of the model selected by the knockoffs procedure.
+Recently,~\cite{fan2017rank} has studied the power of model-X knockoff filter, provided that $\theta_{\min} \sqrt{\frac{n}{\log p}}\to \infty$ and assuming a lower bound on the size of the model selected by the knockoff procedure.
 Namely, if $|\hS| \ge cs_0$, for some constant $c\in (2(qs_0)^{-1},1)$.
-This condition, however, is hard to verify and a sufficient given condition is that the size of $\{j:\,|\theta_{0j}|\gg \sqrt{s_0 (\log p)/n}\}$ is at least $cs_0$, for some constant $c\in (2(qs_0)^{-1},1)$.
+Under such assumptions, it is shown that the model-X knockoff approach achieves asymptotic power one.
+Other than being restrictive, these assumptions are hard to verify and a sufficient given condition is that the size of $\{j:\,|\theta_{0j}|\gg \sqrt{s_0 (\log p)/n}\}$ is at least $cs_0$, for some constant $c\in (2(qs_0)^{-1},1)$.
 This condition on the amplitude of nonzero coefficients is much stronger that the one we need for FCD to achieve power one.

-\item{\bf Numerical validation} We validate our approach on both synthetic and real data in Sections~\ref{sec:numerical} and \ref{sec:realdata} and compare its performance with the model free knockoff.
+\item{\bf Numerical validation} We validate our approach on both synthetic and real data in Sections~\ref{sec:numerical} and \ref{sec:realdata} and compare its performance with the model-X knockoff.
 As the simulations suggest, FCD method compares favorably to the model free knockoff in a wide range of setups.
 We also compare the statistical power of FCD with the theoretical characterization and show that they are in good agreement. \end{description}